Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Faddeev-Popov Procedure

 \section{Faddeev-Popov Procedure}

 For a single DOF instanton textbooks give the standard method for extracting the Jacobian associated with the zero mode.
-On the other hand the Faddeev-Popov procedure, which was applied to the single instanton case by Zinn-Justin \cite{Zinn}, extends directly to the present case of multiple DOF's.
+On the other hand the Faddeev-Popov procedure \cite{FP1,FP2}, which was applied to the single DOF case by Zinn-Justin \cite{Zinn}, extends directly to the present case of multiple DOFs.
+To ensure rigor, we chose to go this way rather than assume the canonical prescription.
 The starting point is the identity, For the problem at hand, we make the following particular choice for $\lambda$: Here $t^*$ is chosen arbitrarily with the intent of breaking the invariance of the action under time translations.
 The arbitrary parameter $\beta$ will eventually disappear from the final result for $\mathcal{A}$.
 The above expression is then inserted into the amplitude

 Next, the integration variable is changed from $\Phi(t)$ to $R(t)=\Phi(t+t^*)$ and then back to $\Phi(t)$ making the integrand independent of $t^*$.
 After these manipulations the amplitude becomes,